guettli/git-tips/README.md

 Then you checkout or create the branch you want to work on.
 After that you `git stash pop` and take your changes out of your backpack.

-## rebase vs merge

-I don't care much.
-In the past there have been endless discussion about this.

-Avoid long running branches and then it matters even less.

 ## Learn "git bisect"